uc-cdis/bc-cwl/version2/README.md

 Analogous parameters can be configured for subcortical workflow in the `subcortical_volume_workflow_v2_input.yml`.

-## Start running Hippocampal subfield CWL pipeline
+## Start running Brain analysis pipeline

 1. Download all files in CWL folder to your working directory